Vimal Shah: Career

 In a 2021 interview, Vimal Shah reflected on his family’s decision to stay in Kenya during uncertain political times, particularly after the 1980 business crisis that forced them to start over.
 Rejecting the path of emigration chosen by many contemporaries, Shah, along with his father and brother, rebuilt their enterprise from scratch—without institutional support or foreign relocation.
 He credits this moment as a defining turning point, shaping not just Bidco’s future, but his personal philosophy: “Kenyanness isn’t something you borrow—it’s something you live.”

+In September 2023, President William Ruto appointed Shah as the Chancellor of Maasai Mara University for a five-year term.

+Under Shah's chairmanship, Bidco Africa expanded its beverage operations in April 2024 by acquiring Suntory Beverage and Food Kenya, obtaining the regional rights to the Ribena and Lucozade brands.
+In July 2024, the company was named "African Company of the Year" at the African Business Leadership Awards.

 Wealth

 In 2014, Forbes removed Vimal Shah as one of Africa's 50 richest people.
 Forbes Magazine, replacing Vimal Shah with his father, Bhimji Depar Shah, this replacement was due to "new information".

 Forbes used their own methods to arrive at this figure, including the fact that BIDCO grossed US$500 million in sales in 2013.
 It has manufacturing factories in Kenya, Tanzania and Uganda.
 The group's products are marketed to 13 African countries.